Se ahorraron cientos de horas de procesos manuales al predecir la audiencia de juegos al usar el motor de flujo de datos automatizado de Domo.

 Operational dashboards

-Operational dashboards provide visibility into key workflows such as order fulfillment, customer service performance, and supply chain logistics.
-They are critical for day-to-day decision-making.
+These dashboards provide visibility into key workflows such as order fulfillment, customer service performance, and supply chain logistics.
+Critical for day-to-day decision-making.

 Business intelligence dashboards